-Both the London Cyclist app and London Bike Rides app request your permission to provide us with your location data.
+The London Cyclist app requests your permission to provide us with your location data.

 On the London Cyclist App, this allows us to show you a list of your nearest bike related businesses.
 It also allows us to show you your location on a map, so that you can find your nearest bike business.

 The Bike Doctor app does not require your location.